Companies struggle to keep up with the information and content demands of a digital business environment.

 In the content business, create vs. curate is similar to the traditional business decision of make vs. buy.
-To the degree companies develop a formal B2B content strategy, deciding this mix is one decision output.
+To the degree companies develop a formal B2B information and content strategy, deciding this mix is one decision output.

 What if there’s a third way?

 This won’t be a breakthrough insight.
 It recommends elevating an important technique for higher execution.
 This technique many companies seldom use and may not have considered in content strategy decisions.

 A simple way of thinking about information and content strategy is to answer two main questions:

 On-purpose — What content do we need and why?
 What’s the “job” content must perform?

 By Design — How should content be designed and developed to meet that need?

 To address the first question, we recommend companies define their use case requirements (UCR).
 This will be based on an analysis of the buyer decision process (B2B buyers don’t “journey”.)
 We find use case definitions to be an important, deeper, but typically missing output from information and content strategy work.
 UCRs inform content requirements.

 To address the second question, B2B information strategy must identify primary topics customers care about, and that relate to company offers.